thatskyapplication/resources/spirits/README.md

 ## Requirements

-- The format of a file does not matter.
-- The size must not be over 8 MB.
-- The file names must not have spaces.
+- File names must not have spaces.
 They should be replaced with `_`.
+- File formats may be .png, .webp, or .jpg.
+- File sizes must not exceed 8 MB.

 ## Credits